+1(781)975-1541

 After filtering down to candidate modules through the aforementioned analyses, analyzing the internal composition of the modules is crucial.
 Identifying key genes within the modules, often referred to as Hub genes, is essential.
 This can be achieved through analyzing intra-modular gene connectivity (TOM values, KME, or KIM), selecting genes with higher connectivity in the network.
 RNA-Seq datasets from the Gene Expression Omnibus (GEO) are invaluable for such transcriptomics research, providing comprehensive data for various species and biological sample groups.
 Additionally, attention can be directed towards genes with regulatory functions, such as transcription factors, as they generally act as regulators in the upstream part of the module regulatory network.

-MetwareBio has extensive experience in LC - MS/MS detection services and multi-omics data analysis.
-Explore how MetwareBio’s solutions in proteomicstranscriptomicsmetabolomics, and multi-omics can advance your research today!
+MetwareBio also offers LC - MS/MS detection and multi-omics data analysis services — including proteomicstranscriptomicsmetabolomics, and multi-omics.
+Learn how our solutions can advance your research.

 Contact Us